ad32q/ReSa2/README.md

     - Among samples with consistent LLM annotations, the agreement with the final manual judgments was 82.3%, indicating that LLMs have good reliability in high-confidence scenarios.
     - For all sampled samples, the Cohen’s kappa coefficient between the two annotators was 0.71.

+## E. Time Complexity Analysis of the ReSa2 Algorithm

+The time complexity of the ReSa2 algorithm is determined by three core operations: ANN index construction, two-stage retrieval, and two-stage sampling.
+Herein, we assume the employed ANN indexing algorithm is Hierarchical Navigable Small Worlds (HNSW), and conduct a quantitative analysis by leveraging the structural characteristics of HNSW.

+### HNSW and Index Construction Complexity

+As a mainstream and efficient structure for Approximate Nearest Neighbor (ANN) search, HNSW organizes document vectors (with the total number of documents denoted as $N$) through a hierarchical navigation graph.
+Its construction process requires dynamic maintenance of connection relationships and node distribution across multiple graph layers, resulting in a time complexity of $O(N \log N)$.
+This operation dominates the overall time cost of the algorithm: when the document scale $N$ reaches the million or even billion level (e.g., the 8.84 million documents in MS MARCO), the complexity of index construction is far higher than that of other low-order operations, directly determining the upper time limit of the algorithm.

+### HNSW Retrieval Performance and Retrieval Complexity

+The retrieval performance of HNSW relies on a hierarchical navigation mechanism, which avoids full-scale traversal.
+Its time complexity is determined by the global scale of the index, being $O(\log N)$ (independent of the number of returned results $k$); thus, the time complexity of both stages in the two-stage retrieval is $O(\log N)$.

+### Two-stage Sampling Steps and Corresponding Complexities

+Two-stage sampling involves the following steps with distinct time complexities:

+- **First-stage sampling**: Based on the Gaussian kernel probability distribution (Equation $10$, which can be represented as $P(x) \sim \mathcal{N}(\mu, \sigma^{2})$ where $x$ is the sample, and $\mu$ and $\sigma$ are the mean and standard deviation respectively), $k_1'$ samples are selected from $R_1$ (with a scale of $k_1$).
+This process requires traversing the candidate set to calculate the sampling probability of each sample and filter them, leading to a time complexity of $O(k_1)$.

+- **Second-stage sampling**: Uniform sampling is performed: based on a uniform distribution (Equation $13$, which can be denoted as $U(a, b)$ representing a uniform distribution over the interval $[a, b]$), $m$ final negative samples are selected from $R_2 \setminus \{d^{+}\}$ (with a scale of $k_2$).
+This operation only involves random filtering, resulting in a time complexity of $O(n)$.

+### Overall Complexity Conclusion

+In large-scale document scenarios, the $O(N \log N)$ complexity of HNSW index construction is absolutely dominant.
+In contrast, the total complexity of the two-stage retrieval $O(\log N)$ and the complexity of the two-stage sampling ($O(k_1) + O(n)$) are both low-order terms (where $k_1$ and $k_2$ are usually much smaller than $N$).
+Therefore, the overall time complexity of the ReSa2 algorithm is ultimately $O(N \log N)$, which is on the same order of magnitude as that of SimANS and TriSampler.
+This enables ReSa2 to maintain efficient operation in document corpora ranging from the million to billion levels.